merenlab/merenlab.org/tutorials/assembly-based-metagenomics/index.md

 Sample_02-STATS.txt
 {% endhighlight %}

 You should definitely take a quick look at `*_STATS.txt` files to see whether things went alright.
-This could be a simple start:
+A STATS file will look like this, and you can find more information about it here:

 {% highlight bash %}
+meren SSH://MBL ~ $ cat 01_QC/Sample_01-STATS.txt
+number of pairs analyzed      : 122929
+total pairs passed            : 109041 (%88.70 of all pairs)
+  total pair_1 trimmed        : 6476 (%5.94 of all passed pairs)
+  total pair_2 trimmed        : 9059 (%8.31 of all passed pairs)
+total pairs failed            : 13888 (%11.30 of all pairs)
+  pairs failed due to pair_1  : 815 (%5.87 of all failed pairs)
+  pairs failed due to pair_2  : 12193 (%87.80 of all failed pairs)
+  pairs failed due to both    : 880 (%6.34 of all failed pairs) FAILED_REASON_P             : 12223 (%88.01 of all failed pairs)
+  FAILED_REASON_N             : 38 (%0.27 of all failed pairs)
+  FAILED_REASON_C33           : 1627 (%11.72 of all failed pairs)
+{% endhighlight %}

+You can take a quick look at all samples by running commands like this:

+{% highlight bash %}
 meren SSH://MBL ~ $ grep 'total pairs passed' 01_QC/*STATS.txt
 {% endhighlight %}

+{:.notice}
+You can find more information about the options, and ways to visualize the quality filtering results [here](https://github.com/meren/illumina-utils/blob/master/README.md).

 If all looks good, you are ready for a co-assembly.